wgpu

 Return a BufferView referring to the buffer range represented by self.
 See the documentation for BufferView for details.

-• This panics if the buffer to which self refers is not currently mapped.
+• If the buffer to which self refers is not currently mapped.

-• If you try to create overlapping views of a buffer, mutable or otherwise, get_mapped_range will panic.
+• If you try to create overlapping views of a buffer, mutable or otherwise.

 source